Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Introduction

 \section{Introduction}

 Anthropogenic sources of greenhouse gases (GHGs) are the major drivers of climate change with methane (CH$_4$) having the second largest share of emissions in the atmosphere after carbon dioxide (CO$_2$).
-Although the comparative impact of CH$_4$ is 28 times greater than CO$_2$ over a 100-year period \cite{usepa}, it has a a shorter lifespan of 12 years, which makes CH$_4$ mitigation policies a cost-effective short-term approach to combat global warming \cite{NOAACLIMCHANGE2023, Flannigan2009,airqualityshapleypaper}.
-Oil sands activities in particular are regarded as significant sources of water and air pollution.
-The mining and extraction of oil sands is directly associated with deforestation and release of sulfur oxides, nitrogen oxides, hydrocarbons, and fine particulate matter into the atmosphere.
-The oil sands tailing ponds (OSTPs) contain toxic industrial wastes that can leak into fresh water sources affecting aquatic ecosystems.
-Moreover, OSTPs emit significant quantities of CH$_4$ from toxin degradation by anaerobic bacteria \cite{siddique2006biodegradation,siddique2007metabolism} leading to elevated levels of CH$_4$ in the air that can in turn have adverse health affects on living communities in the region.
-Frequent onsite data collection for a detailed understanding of OSTPs is often infeasible due to expensive measurement technology, toxic air quality or permit requirements that are hard to obtain \cite{airqualityshapleypaper}.
+Although the comparative impact of CH$_4$ is 28 times greater than CO$_2$ over a 100-year period \citep{usepa}, it has a shorter lifespan of 12 years, which makes CH$_4$ mitigation policies a cost-effective short-term approach to combat global warming \citep{Flannigan2009,airqualityshapleypaper}.
+Oil sands activities contribute significantly to GHG emissions and in particular are regarded as sources of pollution \citep{schindler2014unravelling,liggio2016oil,yu2023tailings}.
+The mining and extraction of oil sands is directly associated with deforestation and release of sulfur oxides, nitrogen oxides, hydrocarbons, and fine particulate matter, etc. The oil sand tailing ponds (OSTPs) contain toxic industrial wastes that can leak into fresh water sources affecting aquatic ecosystems.
+Moreover, OSTPs emit significant quantities of CH$_4$ from toxin degradation by anaerobic bacteria \citep{siddique2007metabolism,michel2024rapid} leading to elevated levels of CH$_4$ in the air.
+Frequent onsite data collection for a detailed understanding of OSTPs is often infeasible due to expensive measurement technology, toxic air quality or hard to obtain permit requirements \citep{airqualityshapleypaper}.